josyulakrishna/GraphNN-For-Learning-Dynamics-and-Generating-Policies-with-Explanations-using-Decision-Trees/README.md

 - The project learns the dynamics of the agent by using the Graph Neural Networks [Graph networks as learnable physics engines for inference and control](https://arxiv.org/abs/1806.01242).
 - The learned GNN Model is integrated into the Deep Mind Control Suite to learn a policy for reaching the goal, please replace your original dm_control package with the files from dm_control_mod

-- The iPython Notebook named "explainPolicy.ipynb" contains information regarding generating the decision trees for policy explanation.
+- The code for explanation is contained in the explanations folder the files contain instructions for generating the decision trees for policy.
+Please look into "explainPolicy.ipynb" and "explainDynamics.ipynb"

 - Models and files are named _swimmer3 for all swimmer3 trained policies and gnn models and the data sets